maheshkrcs-dev/maheshkrcs-dev.github.io/README.md

 I am an Engineer – Infrastructure Services with hands-on experience in enterprise IT support, end-user computing, Windows troubleshooting, asset management, device deployment, and technical support.

-Currently, I work at **Neurealm Private Limited**, providing IT support at a client location and handling day-to-day infrastructure and end-user support activities.
+Currently, I work at **Neurealm Private Limited**, providing IT support and handling day-to-day infrastructure and end-user support activities.

 My previous experience at **IIT Gandhinagar** and **Bharat Electronics Limited (BEL)** has given me practical exposure to Linux environments, Windows systems, networking, VDI, hardware troubleshooting, and enterprise IT operations.